omaraflak/Bluetooth-Android/README.md

-# Bluetooth-Android
-Bluetooth is a Android class that allows you to communicate simply with a bluetooth connection.

 # Important
 I used a BufferedReader to read data from the bluetooth socket.
 As I'm reading with readLine(), each message you're sending to the Android must end with a \n.
 Otherwise it won't be received.